 The Delta Rivers Trail tours take your group through our nature trail with many stops along the way to point out the unique plants and animals we see along the way.
 (45 minutes)

 We have a working lab here at the Nature Center and will be glad to assist your group in a dissection program.
 You simply need to book a date, order the preserved animals to be sent to us, and then show up for your program.
-Typical lab dissection programs include fish, frogs and crayfish.
+Typical lab dissection programs include fish and frogs.

 We have an archery range and the equipment needed for your group to learn the skill of archery.

 With nine canoes onsite and a nearby lake and bayou, we have ready access to the water.
-Three of our education staff are certified American Canoe Association Instructors.
-Flatwater canoeing courses can be taught at beginner and intermediate levels – but be prepared to get wet!.
+Flatwater canoeing courses can be taught at beginner and intermediate levels – but be prepared to get wet.

 Other outdoor skills classes include BB gun handling and marksmanship, Survival, Orienteering, and Bird Watching.